everlasterVR/everlastervr.github.io/_includes/naturalis/v1_2/info_for_creators.md

 #### About Maximum Size

-Physics parameters, morphs and collider properties are only designed to scale up to the size limit that is defined by the maximum automatically calculated glute joint mass or breast joint mass.
+Physics parameters and morphs are only designed to scale up to a size that corresponds to a mass of 3 kg when mass is calculated automatically by the plugin.

-These upper limits allow for breasts and glutes that would be considered extremely large in reality, but it does currently limit what kinds of characters are suitable for use with Naturalis.
+This upper limit allows for breasts and glutes that would be considered extremely large in reality, but it does still limit what kinds of characters are suitable for use with Naturalis.
+You can go beyond this size limit, but results may vary.

-You can go beyond this size limit, but the resulting behaviour might be problematic.
-The biggest issue is with breast hard colliders which get scaled out of proportion, so for breasts larger than the upper limit, you'll want to [manually adjust the hard collider properties](../hard_colliders).

 ### Including Presets In a Look Release